-26. The communications system installed in 2006 provided the island with telephones in all homes, a satellite Internet system, one television channel and videoconferencing facilities.
-The system was upgraded in 2011.
-According to the administering Power, Internet communication is slow, lacks bandwidth and, at times, is unreliable.
-It is also very expensive to run.
+29. A communications system was installed in 2006 and upgraded in 2011.
+In November 2017, an improved telecommunications service was installed to provide 10 times faster and more secure Internet connectivity and telephone services.
+Communication to the island, given its remote location, is expensive to install, run and maintain.
 Currently, diesel-powered generators provide 240-volt electric power for 15 hours per day (7 a.m.-10 p.m.).